tillitis/tillitis-key1/doc/system_description/software.md

 address is located at `0x0000_0000` in the CPU memory map, which is the CPU reset vector.

 When reset is released, the CPU starts executing the FW.
-The FW begin by clearing all CPU registers, and then sets up a stack for itself.
+The FW begins by clearing all CPU registers, and then sets up a stack for itself.
 The FW then jumps to main().